How to improve your lactate threshold for the bike leg

 Fuel up

-Make sure you’re well-fuelled beforehand, and consider using an energy drink or caffeinated gel after you’ve completed your warm-up to give you an extra boost through the main set.
+Make sure you’re well-fuelled beforehand, and consider using an energy drink or caffeinated energy gel after you’ve completed your warm-up to give you an extra boost through the main set.

 The lactate threshold improvement session